How Long Should a Car Battery Last?

 Corrosion on Battery Terminals

 If you see corrosion on the battery terminals, this is a sign that the battery isn't holding a charge as well as it should be.
 The terminals are typically covered by a red and black cover with one being positive and one being negative.
 If these terminals are corroded, it can cause problems with starting the car and other electrical components.
 This will either be a sign that you need to clean off your battery terminals (with caution) or that you need a new battery.
+If you're not comfortable cleaning off the terminals yourself, you can take it to a mechanic and they can do it for you.

 What to Do If Your Battery Isn't Working